-Many analysts expect that California’s goal to become less dependent on fossil fuels will motivate non-riders or recreational ones to take to the roads on their bikes at increasing rates.
-Analysts are particularly looking to 2035 when making this assessment, as this is when gas-guzzling vehicles are set to be phased out in this state.
+Many analysts hope that California’s goal to become less dependent on fossil fuels will motivate non-riders and recreational ones to take to the roads on their bikes at increasing rates.
+Analysts are particularly looking to 2035 when making this assessment, as this is when gas-guzzling vehicles are set to be phased out in our state.

-A “cultural shift” needs to occur before Los Angeles becomes the “cyclist paradise” it is primed to be.
-What cultural shifts do the analysts argue need to occur to make it the go-to destination for cyclists?
+A “cultural shift” needs to occur before Los Angeles becomes the “cyclist’s paradise” it is primed to be.
+What cultural shifts do need to occur to make it the go-to destination for cyclists?

 Street racing needs to be eliminated

 This dangerous, reckless driving habit has become a significant problem in L.A. in recent years.
 It’s such a problem that the City Council recently announced that they’d soon be voting on a new ordinance making it unlawful.

 Bike lanes need to be expanded

 One of the more dangerous areas of L.A. for bike riders is a several-mile stretch of roadway located between Sunset and Alvarado.
 The city refers to it as a “high injury area.”
 The nonprofit Sunset4All plans to see to it that protected bike lanes are installed in the area.